funterminal/animals/README.md

 ## Overview

 animals is a command-line tool that generates ASCII art animals, objects, and scenes with customizable features.
 The tool supports various animals, moods, clothing options, and interactive elements like speech bubbles.
-It's designed to be lightweight, extensible through plugins, and fun to use in terminal environments. heavily inspired by cowsay
+It's designed to be lightweight, extensible through plugins, and fun to use in terminal environments. heavily inspired by cowsay.
+Extremely lightweight with only 7.52 KB Size

 ## Features